Why Buy a 2016 Buick Verano?Buying Guide • Advice • Prices

 5) No Updated NHTSARatings

-Although the National Highway Traffic Safety Administration crash-test ratings are at five stars overall, the 2016 Buick Verano is no longer rated as a Top Safety Pick by the IIHS for the reason that it hasn't yet been subjected to the small-overlap crash new test.
+Although the National Highway Traffic Safety Administration crash-test ratings are an overall 5-star, the 2016 Buick Verano is no longer rated as a Top Safety Pick by the IIHS only for the reason that it has not yet completed its small-overlap crash test.

 How It Stacks Up To the Competition

 The Buick Verano compares well against the Mazda Mazda3 and the Honda Civic 2016 models.
 Overall rating for the 2016 Buick Verano stands at 8.1 against the 8.8 of the Mazda Mazda3 and Honda Civics’ 9.1.The interior rating stands at par with the Mazda3 at 8.0, slightly below the Honda Civic at 8.2.